 I feel like I see a lot of articles that tell women to not drink at all, but I feel there should be a gage for everyone in their situation.
 Obviously being 100% sober is the safest, but if you plan on going out and treating yourself to a nice time, ask yourself, “If ANYTHING were to happen right now, could I take care of myself?”.
 This is important because some people can feel it after one drink and some people can feel it after five, AND different alcohol affects different people.
 There is a lot to take into account and while I opt out of drinking when I am solo, I do want to make sure that the ladies that do choose to drink stay as safe as they can.
 If you can find other women to meet up with or go out with people in your hostel that you have bonded with that is also a better alternative than going alone.
 When you’re out, stick with alcohol you’re familiar with in how it affects your body and take things slow so that you don’t hammer down a ton of drinks and find yourself in a bad state to get home safely.
 Everyone knows their limits and if drinking isn’t really your thing, never feel pressured to join in if you’re a group.
 Sip your water or cocktail with confidence, gauge how much you’re consuming, stay hydrated, and always make sure you can make it home.

 Everyone pretty much already does this since you should always have locks on your checked bag, but as I mentioned before, you want to have locks for your carry-on and checked bag, but not those that are easily hacked into with a 3d printer.
 If you are checking your bag, a TSA approved lock is required, but if you want some ease of mind for your carry-on since TSA locks have been deemed useless, then you can find locks that aren’t TSA approved, or use this lock that requires a card key rather than a regular key to open.
-TSA approved locks are going to have a small, red heptagon looking design on it in case you’re looking for one.
+TSA-approved locks are going to have a small, red heptagon-looking design on them in case you’re looking for one.
 I travel with 2-3 locks depending on my luggage situation, but I always like to have a few on hand in case I need them.
 It’s a great way to keep your belongings safe throughout every part of your trip.

-Consider Staying In Hostels And/Or Popular Areas
+18 | Consider Staying In Hostels And/Or Popular Areas

 Staying in hostels is a fantastic way to get to know other people and possibly meet some lifelong friends along the way.
 I am not the biggest fan of hostels because I like having my own personal space, but I always try to stay in at least one on every trip I take.
 I tend to find one that is nicely decorated and looks like it has a great community and all of the times that I have stayed in a hostel, I have really enjoyed the community aspect of them.
 It’s interesting to see people come and go and venture out for the day and meet up with fellow hostel mates.
 Hostels, aside from couchsurfing, is one of the cheapest accommodations you can book in most cities, so if you’re looking to save money and make new friends, hostels are a great option.
 I book all of my hostels through Hostelworld because they have the best selection and the website is extremely user-friendly which I love.
 You’re able to read in-depth reviews of certain places, easily view amenities, and gauge whether the hostel you’re looking at is the right choice for you.